drkvogel/bb-quizzes/notes/do.md

 get code to print worked examples

-hoops element heights (top to bottom)

-    devBar          usually hidden
-    padding         fixed?
-    topTxt          fixed, unless width small enough to cause text to wrap
-    middleImg       the element we want to scale so that it's height combined with the other elements' heights will fit in the viewport botTxt          fixed, unless width small enough to cause text to wrap navCtl          fixed
-    padding         fixed?

 hoops scales but not brilliantly - text, buttons scroll off bottom. margin-left, margin-right being calculated and inserted on resize - scaleImages() fossilize... look at fossil bugs bb-quizzes.fossil aycalc
     abandon still scrolls off in some dimensions - does it? (`#abandon-div` is outside `#page`) js keeps it roughly square but that is not exactly what we want, too much whitespace at the bottom for a start